 - $15,000 in property damage liability to cover damages in one accident.

-Bear in mind that buying state required minimum coverages might not provide the full financial protection you need.
+Bear in mind that buying only state required minimum coverages might not provide the full financial protection you need.
 According to the U.S. Centers for Medicare and Medicaid Services, a three-day hospital stay costs an average of $30,000.
 If you are at fault for an accident, you could face financial responsibility for costs that exceed your policy’s coverage limits.
+For added protection against sudden loss or damages, insurance experts recommended buying full coverage.

 If you finance a car or lease a vehicle, the lender will require you to buy a full coverage policy, which includes state required coverage as well as both collision and comprehensive coverage.